forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 Paths to escape, to reach a safe and in any way - including ethically - reasonable place should be open.

 <!--
-7.3.2022 (originally posted on the cov page, 18./26.3. formulations adapted) -->
+ (originally posted on the cov page)
+-->

 ### Cease-Fire